Lots of visitors made it to the show, but could it have been even busier?

 Think about that…. most trade exhibitions would be well on the way to doubling their attendances if the majority of those “no-shows” followed through on their initial registration.

-This is a problem but it’s also an opportunity (and a challenge) for organisers and exhibitors.
+It’s a problem but it’s also an opportunity (and a challenge) for organisers and exhibitors.

 This 50/50 statistic, pre-registrations vs. actual attendance, is in part caused by the time pressures that many of us feel and live with daily.